Karce/gupaxtk/README.md

 Gupaxx is a fork of [**Gupax**](https://github.com/hinto-janai/gupax) integrating the [XMRvsBeast Raffle](https://xmrvsbeast.com), it is also a maintained software.
 It is made to make in the most easy way possible mining on P2Pool while optionally participating (but you will want to :wink:) in the XMRvsBeast raffle.

+## System requirements

+Gupax may not run on machines with:
+- a deprecated OS (Windows 7, Ubuntu 18.04, etc)
+- CPU whithout support for OpenGL 3.1 (<2010)

 [![CI](https://github.com/cyrix126/gupaxx/actions/workflows/ci.yml/badge.svg)](https://github.com/cyrix126/gupaxx/actions/workflows/ci.yml)

 ## Contents